Accessibility Tools

 If you are worried about your safety right now

-1. Tell someone how you feel (for example, family member, friend, school counsellor).
+1. Tell a safe person how you feel.
 Ask them to stay with you until you get help.
-Being with someone, even over the phone, increases your safety or;
+Being with someone, even over the phone, increases your safety.

-• call your local hospital and ask to speak to the Mental Health Team
+• Call your local hospital and ask for the Mental Health Team

-• go to your GP or hospital emergency department – wait there until you see a doctor
+• Go to your emergency department and wait there until you can talk to a health professional.

-• Try to distance your thoughts and actions – say to yourself, ‘I will wait 24 hours before I do anything’, so that you can seek help during that period.
+• Try to distance your thoughts and actions – for example, you might say to yourself, ‘I will wait 24 hours before I do anything’, so that you can seek help or figure out what to do.

 • Put any items you could use to hurt yourself out of reach, or ask a trusted friend to look after them.